AskNowQA/LC-QuAD/scratch.md

 - **CHECK WHY SOME TEMPALTES ARE NOT BEING GENERATED!!!**
 - **Template 8/108 might not satisfy conditions.
 Check!**
 - Enforce that things are unequal in template 305 (and others?)
+- Don't pluralize entites in the count templates

 ## Minor: